Join our mailing list to stay informed!

 • It offers a better return to creditors than bankruptcy

-• Unlike Part 9 debt agreements, there are no debt, asset or income limits to be eligible for a personal insolvency agreement
+• Unlike Part IX (9) Debt Agreements, there are no debt, asset or income limits to be eligible for a personal insolvency agreement

 • You get to keep your most important assets, such as your house and car, if the terms of your agreement allow for it